This plant is

 foliage with bright, pure white splotches - a great contrast.
 These

 plants look just great as a group planting (3 or 4 in a group).
-Prefers mostly sunny spots, but will tolerate a good amount of shade.
+Prefers a spot with equal parts sun and shade.
+Extreme sun exposure can cause the variegated potions of the foliage to scorch, or burn.
 Very hard plant to find, but

 definitely worth keeping in your landscape.